didhe/hatfree-hakyll/posts/2013-11-02-advice-from-somewhere-someone.markdown

 written, and published in a collection (*War is Kind and, and Other Lines*) a brief poem, reproduced below:

-> A man said to the universe: \ "Sir I exist!" \ "However," replied the
+> A man said to the universe: \
+> "Sir, I exist!" \
+> "However," replied the universe, \
-> universe, \ "The fact has not created in me \ "A sense of obligation."
+> "The fact has not created in me \
+> "A sense of obligation."

 ---then, shall we say that this advice, or at least the sentiment, was provided to me Stephen Crane himself?